estii20/aquileia-roman-city/README.md

 - How to get there by car, train and bus
 - Admissions
 - Information about local restaurants
-- Images of Roman Arch, Map of Aquileia and nearby restaurant.
+- Images of Roman Arch Entrance, Map of Aquileia and nearby restaurant.
 - Footer with links to the Social Media platforms

 __Visit section__